ZhgChg.Li

 Remember to click “Save Changes” at the bottom right to save your modifications.

-If OAuth & Permissions Scopes are updated, you need to click “reinstall your app” to apply the changes:
+If new OAuth & Permissions Scopes are added, you need to click “reinstall your app” to apply the changes:

 Step 2.
 Generate Apple App Store Connect API & Google Play Android Developer API Credentials